IberaSoft/sk-angular-gulp-sass/README.md

 rm -rf .git
 ```

-3- Install all of the node dependencies required by the project.
+3- Install all of the node dependencies and bower packages required by the project.
 (Note: Some npm plugins need node-gyp to be installed.
 To avoid errors please check the documentation.)

 ```
 npm i
 ```

+## Gulp Tasks

+- `gulp`

+    Run all tasks and launch the browser.

+- `gulp clean`

+    Remove all files from the build folder.

+- `gulp styles`

+    Compile less files to CSS, add vendor prefixes, and copy to the build folder

+- `gulp build`

+    Optimize all assets, scripts, styles, etc to build the production code.

+## License

+The code is available under the [MIT license](LICENSE).